-- children living in low-income families
+- children living in low-income families.

-- children with special needs
+- children with special needs.

-- Indigenous children
+- Indigenous children.

-- Black and other racialized children
+- Black and other racialized children.

-- children of newcomers to Canada
+- children of newcomers to Canada.

-- Francophone children
+- Francophone children.

 The Start-up Grant funding application must include an estimated date for the creation of the new licensed full-day child care spaces, and this date should be from the date of the application to December 31, 2026.
-The ministry has created a sample application form that is intended to assist CMSMs/DSSABs in their administration of the Start-up Grant application process.
-CMSMs/DSSABs are not required to use this sample application and may wish to consult with their legal counsel to obtain legal advice on the application or the administration process.
+CMSMs/DSSABs may wish to consult with their legal counsel to obtain legal advice on the application or the administration process.